David Blount: Career

-Prior to being a state senator, he was employed at the office of the Secretary of State of Mississippi under Eric Clark, the Secretary of State.
-In 2007, he defeated two other Democratic opponents to win the Democratic nomination for Senate seat #29 in Hinds County.
-He went on to defeat the incumbent senator, Richard White.
-Blount was re-elected in 2011 with 69 percent of the vote over a Republican opponent, and again in 2015 with 79 percent of the vote.
-He was re-elected in 2019.
+In 2007, he defeated two other Democratic opponents to win the Democratic primary for the 29th district, which represents part of Hinds County.
+He went on to defeat the Republican incumbent senator, Richard White, who had held the seat since 1989.
+Blount has been re-elected continuously since then against Republican opponents: in 2011 with 69 percent of the vote, 2015 with 79 percent, and 2023 with 78 percent of the vote.
+He won re-election in 2019 uncontested.